hainamtr317/InternshipIU/README.md

 - Go to cmd and type: git clone https://github.com/hainamtr317/InternshipIU.git
 - after that type: npm install or npm i
-- Because this Project use vite so to run it type: npm run dev
+- Because this project uses vite so to run it type: npm run dev
+- for the backend: run npm run dev
+- If have docker: docker compose up -d